P2437 – Selene

 Well 48/08A-1 well discovered Sloop in 1989, a Lower Leman gas bearing sand in a heavily faulted structure.
 A 209.7m gross Leman Sandstone was encountered with certain sections reaching 12% porosity.
 Log analysis suggests a gas-water contact at 2908m TVDSS.
 The discovery has a gas initially in place of 17 to 54 BCF.

-Straddling block 48/08b and block 48/03 the Endymion prospect is a structural closure at Leman Sandstone.
-The structure is formed by the extension of the fault system that controls the Mimas field on strike to the southeast and is separated by a graben from Mimas, therefore likely to be an offset to Mimas.
-In addition, the proximity to infrastructure enables opportunities for a tie-back option.
+Straddling blocks 48/08b & 03, the Endymion prospect is a structural closure at Leman Sandstone.
+The structure is formed by the extension of the fault system that creates the Mimas field, on strike to the southeast and is separated from Mimas by a low.
+With success at Selene, Endymion is seen as a follow-on opportunity due to its proximity to infrastructure.

 Rig and Jib Lead